melanchall/drywetmidi/Docs/articles/recording/Overview.md

 # Recording – Overview

-To capture MIDI data from an input MIDI device (see [Input device](xref:a_dev_input) article) you can use [Recording](xref:Melanchall.DryWetMidi.Multimedia.Recording) class which will collect incoming MIDI events.
-To start recording you need create an instance of the `Recording` class passing [tempo map](xref:Melanchall.DryWetMidi.Interaction.TempoMap) and input device to its constructor:
+To capture MIDI data from an input MIDI endpoint (see [Input endpoint](xref:a_dev_input) article) you can use [Recording](xref:Melanchall.DryWetMidi.Multimedia.Recording) class which will collect incoming MIDI events.
+To start recording you need create an instance of the `Recording` class passing [tempo map](xref:Melanchall.DryWetMidi.Interaction.TempoMap) and input endpoint to its constructor:

 ```csharp
 using Melanchall.DryWetMidi.Multimedia;